Apidog

 DELETE: Deletes a resource, targeted based on its ID.

-Methods on How to Pass IDs in REST API URLs
+How to Pass ID in REST API URLs

 Depending on how your collections are structured and personal preference to how you like to craft your REST API URL, there are a few common ways to pass IDs in REST API URLs.